 Unique nature is definitely one of the reasons why Swedish Lapland is worth travelling to.
 Luckily, you don’t need to be a pro hiker to reach the stunning natural attractions Northern Sweden has to offer.
 Many of them can be reached within a short walk.
 Here are a few great examples of such sites:

 The canyon by river Abiskojåkka with its dramatic, rugged walls, roaring rapids and exciting tunnels is a popular destination for paddlers and climbers.
 Located nearby the starting point of Kungsleden trail, it’s also a beautiful day trip destination for any Tim or Tanya the traveller.
 Find more information and photos from the Abisko Canyon here.

 Just a short walk away from Björkliden, you can find two stunning waterfalls Silverfallet and Syndafallet.
 When I visited these waterfalls in September 2015, they were decorated with the bright colours of the approaching autumn foliage leaving me astonished and almost speechless.

 Kåppashåla limestone cave

 Kåppasjokkgrottan, better known as Kåppashåla, is one of the longest cave systems in the whole of Sweden.
-The most spacious area inside the cave, Diamond Cave, has got its name from its sparkling stone walls and it has been a stage for weddings, even.
+The most spacious area in the cave, Silver Cave, has got its name from its sparkling stone walls and it has been a stage for weddings, even.
 A pretty exotic place to get married, don’t you think?